blitzdotcs/blitz-script/README.md

 * A work in progress script interpreter made by me :D

-* This is still a heavy w.i.p. so expect bugs and stuff (I'm learning C while making this lol)
+* This is still a w.i.p. so expect bugs and stuff (I'm learning C/C++ while making this lol)

-* This is windows only btw, sorry mac and linux users :P
+* Some commands are restricted to windows oonly (I'll prob try add a device detection thingy)

 * Feel free to suggest stuff to add